 The following table shows Concentrix' capitalization as of May 31, 2020 on both a historical basis and an unaudited pro forma basis giving effect to our anticipated post-spin-off capital structure.
-This table should be read together with our "Selected Historical Combined Financial Data," "Unaudited Pro Forma Combined Financial Statements," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our historical and unaudited pro forma combined financial statements and the notes to those statements included elsewhere in this information statement.
-For an explanation of the pro forma adjustments made to our historical financial statements, see "Unaudited Pro Forma Combined Financial Statements."
+This table should be read together with our "Selected Historical Combined Financial Data," "Unaudited Pro Forma Combined Financial Statements," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our historical and unaudited pro forma adjustments made to our historical financial statements, see "Unaudited Pro Forma Combined Financial Statements."